nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 There are many other PostCSS compatible plugins that you may find useful so feel free to add more.

+<a id="styling-cmc-overrides"></a>
+### Overriding Core Styles

+CMC Core components will generally include a `className` prop that will apply a class to the top level of a component.
+If you need more granular access to a component for styling, for instance styling a sub-component, you will need to create a new component in its place and compose from there.
+In general, CMC has taken the path of composability over customizability.

+<a id="styling-cmc-overrides-material-ui"></a>
+### Overriding Material-UI Styles

+*Application Theme*
+Material-UI has [a theme provider](https://material-ui-next.com/customization/themes/) module that passes themeing information down the component tree.
+CMC uses a theme provider at the top level of our `AppContainer` component to facilitate this.
+To change the theme of Material-UI components in your application, simply mimic `src/_core/components/App/AppContainer.js` by creating a Material-UI theme and using a `<MuiThemeProvider />` to wrap the application.

+*Component Specific Styles*
+Material-UI has [several approaches](https://material-ui-next.com/customization/overrides/) to overriding component styles.
+CMC favors the use of class name overrides as it dovetails nicely with CSS Modules.

+<a id="styling-cmc-fonts"></a>
+### Fonts
+CMC tries to stay within the Material Design specification by using Google's [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) fonts.
+React-Toolbox is built to use Roboto and CMC attempts to mirror and/or inherit font choices made by React-Toolbox in CMC components.

+<a id="styling-cmc-using-roboto"></a>
+##### When to use Roboto
+Roboto is recommended for everything from titles to labels to paragraphs.
+CMC only uses three weights of Roboto – 300, 400, and 500 to keep load times down since fonts are large.
+If you need more weights feel free to add some more.

+<a id="styling-cmc-using-roboto-mono"></a>
+##### When to use Roboto Mono
+Roboto Mono is recommended for use as a contrasting font in limited cases including title font, numerical displays (like dates, slider amounts, counters, etc.) but should be avoided for default use.
+CMC uses three weights of Roboto Mono – 300, 400, and 700.

 <a id="styling-cmc-favicons"></a>
 ### Favicon Generation
 CMC uses the NASA meatball favicon by default.
 The favicon is specified in `index.html` using the following imports: